dprojects/dprojects/README.md

 ### Current activity

 My current activity is mostly focused at my [Woodworking](https://github.com/dprojects/Woodworking) extension for FreeCAD.
 However, I am not part of the FreeCAD team.
-Coding and woodworking is my hobby, nothing more and gives me a lot of fun.
+Coding and woodworking is my hobby and gives me a lot of fun.

 ### My accounts